sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ```

 <!--
-const {getByRole} = RTL.render(<BookCover title="Tacos" type="tacos" />);
+const {getByRole} = RTL.render(<BookCover title="Tacos" type="taco-recipes" />);
-expect(getByRole('img').src).toBe('http://localhost:3000/images/cover-tacos.jpg')
+expect(getByRole('img').src).toBe('http://localhost:3000/images/cover-taco-recipes.jpg')
 -->

-Here, we have a map with all possible filenames, so if we search by a filename (`cover-washing-code.jpg` or `cover-washing-code`), we’ll find this component.
+The `COVERS` map contains all possible filenames, so searching by a filename (`cover-washing-code.jpg` or `cover-taco-recipes`), will lead us to this component.

 However, we don’t always know all the values in advance.
-In our example, we can move the files to a separate folder and use a complete name without extension as an identifier:
+In this example, we can put the files to a separate folder and use full filenames without extensions as identifiers:

 ```jsx
 function BookCover({